prakhar-kt/llm-web-parser/README.md

   - python-dotenv
   - openai
   - IPython
+  - ollama

 ## Setup

 1. Clone this repository
-2. Create a conda env using "conda env create -f environment.yml"
+2. Create a conda env using `conda env create -f environment.yml`.
-3. Activate the env using "conda activate llms"
+3. Activate the env using `conda activate llms`.
 4. Create a `.env` file in the project root and add your OpenAI API key:
 ```
 OPENAI_API_KEY=your-api-key-here